 ☐ Turn the K3 upside down.
-Place it on a clean, soft surface to avoid scratching the case. ☐ If the forward section of the bottom cover is not already off, remove it as shown in Figure 8 on page 13. ☐ Locate R91.
-It is a small surface-mount resistor near the front center of the RF board (see Figure 22). ☐ Use your DMM to measure the resistance across R91 in the circuit.
-If the resistance is about 22 ohms, you do not need to add the leaded resistor.
-Go directly to the next step below.
-If the resistance is near 100 ohms, install the 27 ohm (red-violet-black) 1/8-watt resistor as shown in Figure 22.
-The pads shown were chosen to make installation easier than trying to solder directly to both ends of R91.
-Take care not to use more heat or solder than necessary to avoid damaging the board or forming solder bridges across R91 or to other pads.
+Place it on a clean, sof t surface to avoid scratching the case. ☐ If the forward section of the bottom cover is not a already off, remove it as shown in Figure 8 on page 16.
+Locate R91.
+It is a small surface-mount resistor n ear the front center of the RF board (see Figure 22). do not need to add the leaded resistor.
+Go directly to the install the 27 ohm (red-violet-black) 1/8-watt resistor make installation easier than trying to solder directly the solder than necessary to avoid damaging the board or CUT TRACES (SEE NEXT STEP) RESISTANCE ACROSS THESE POINTS MUST BE ABOUT 22 OHMS.
+IF NEAR 100 OHMS INSTALL 27 OHM RESISTOR AS SHOWN.
+BOTTOM OF K3 WITH FORWARD COVER REMOVED